OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Particularities:**

-- Particularity 1: the data in the AI development environment is real data that is typically sensitive, because it is needed to train the model and that obviously needs to happen on real data, instead of fake data that you typically see in standard development environment situations (e.g. fpr testing).
+- Particularity 1: the data in the AI development environment is real data that is typically sensitive, because it is needed to train the model and that obviously needs to happen on real data, instead of fake data that you typically see in standard development environment situations (e.g. for testing).
 Therefore, data protection activities need to be extended from the live system to the development environment.
 - Particularity 2: elements in the AI development environment (data, code, configuration & parameters) require extra protection as they are prone to attacks to manipulate model behaviour (called _poisoning_)
 - Particularity 3: source code, configuration, and parameters are typically critical intellectual property in AI